What is knee pain and why does it occur?

 - Pain character: How would you describe the pain? (stabbing, dull, burning)

 - Pain behavior: When is it worse?
-During movement, at rest, at night?
+With movement, at rest, at night?

-- Pretreatment: What have you tried so far?
+- Previous treatment: What have you already tried?
 What helped?

-"In my work with natural remedies, I repeatedly experience the importance of a precise description of symptoms.
+"In my work with natural remedies, I repeatedly experience how important an accurate symptom description is.
 Often, small details determine which herbal active ingredients are most suitable.
 A burning pain reacts differently to hemp extracts than a dull, deep-seated pain."

 The physical examination by a specialist includes various standardized tests that provide information about the affected structures:

-Important functional tests include the drawer test (cruciate ligament), McMurray test (meniscus), patella apprehension test (patellar instability), and valgus/varus stress test (collateral ligaments).
-These tests are painless and quickly provide information about the cause.
+Key Functional Tests: Drawer Test (cruciate ligament), McMurray Test (meniscus), Patella Apprehension Test (patellar instability), and Valgus/Varus Stress Test (collateral ligaments).
+These tests are painless and quickly provide insights into the cause.

-Depending on the suspected diagnosis, various imaging techniques are used:
+Depending on the suspected diagnosis, various imaging procedures may be used:

-- X-ray: Shows bone structures, arthrosis and misalignments
+- X-ray: Shows bone structures, osteoarthritis, and deformities

-- MRI: Detailed view of cartilage, menisci, ligaments and tendons
+- MRI: Detailed imaging of cartilage, menisci, ligaments, and tendons

 - CT: Precise bone analysis for complex fractures

-Although many knee pains can be successfully treated with natural remedies, there are situations in which professional medical evaluation is essential:
+While many knee pains can be successfully treated with natural remedies, there are situations where professional medical clarification is essential:

 See a doctor immediately if: